galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 ![Six versions of the same PCA plot showing two main groups of cells and a smaller third group spread vertically along the middle of the plot.
 The positively associated genes for each PC are mainly shown as expressed in cells near the positive end of that axis.
 The opposite is true for the negatively associated genes.](../../images/scrna-seurat-pbmc3k/seurat_PCA_23_featureplots_SCT.png "PCA Plots coloured by the expression of the top positive and negative markers for PCs 1 to 3, plotted along the PC2 and PC3 axes (SCTransform)")

 > <question-title></question-title>
-> 1. How does the expression of the top positive and negative genes relate to PCs 1 and 2 in the plot?
+> 1. How does the expression of the top positive and negative genes relate to PCs 1 and 2?
-> 2. How does the expression of the top positive and negative genes relate to PCs 2 and 3 in the plot?
+> 2. How does the expression of the top positive and negative genes relate to PCs 2 and 3?
 > > <solution-title></solution-title>
 > > 1.
 When we look at the expression of our top genes along PCs 1 and 2 we see that, as expected, the top positively associated gene for PC1, MALAT1, is expressed at higher levels in cells at the positive end of the PC1 (horizontal) axis while the top negatively associated gene, FTL, is expressed mainly at the negative end.
 The pattern isn't as clear for these genes as it is for the other PCs we plotted, because both MALAT1 and FTL are expressed to some extent by most of the cells in our plots.
 We can see more obvious patterns for the top genes associated with PC2.
 The top positively associated gene, NKG7 is mainly expressed by the cells at the positive end of the PC2 (vertical) axis.
 The top negative gene HLA-DRA is mainly expressed by cells along the lower half of the PC2 axis.
 > > We don't see similar patterns for the genes associated with PC3 in this figure - although these genes are only expressed in parts of the plot, there is no clear relationship with either the PC1 or PC2 axes.
-This is exactly what we would expect to see - these genes are associated with PC3 so they shouldn't show any relationship with the axes.
+This is exactly what we would expect to see - these genes are associated with PC3 so they shouldn't show any relationship with the PC1 and PC2 axes.
 > > 2.
 The picture looks very different when we plot our cells along PC2 and PC3.
 We can see two long lines of cells forming an upside-down 'V'.
 This is why we have to be careful when interpreting dimensional reduction plots - the data can look very different depending on which of the many axes we choose to visualise.
 > > Now it is the top genes for PC1 that don't show any relationship with the axes.
 The top genes for PC2 still show differences in expression along the PC2 axis (now the horizontal axis).
 We can also see how the top genes for PC3 relate to the PC3 (vertical) axis.
 The positively associated S100A8 is mostly expressed by cells at the top of the axis while the negatively associated CD74 is mostly expressed along the negative part of that axis.
 > {: .solution}
 {: .question}

 Another option for visualising our PCA results is to use `DimHeatmap` to produce a heatmap of the PCA scores for the top genes in each cell.
 We can see which genes scored highly in the same cells and get an idea of how the scores varied across the dataset.
-We can also look for groups of cells that had similar scores for a particular PC, suggesting that they share similar expression profiles - these groups of cells might become our clusters.
+We can look for groups of cells that had similar scores for a particular PC, suggesting that they share similar expression profiles - these groups of cells might become our clusters.
 We can also compare the patterns for different PCs.
 We would expect to see more similarities (genes with similar scores across cells and more cells grouping together) for the top PCs since these explain more of the variation in the data.

 > <hands-on-title>Visualise the PCA Results</hands-on-title>
 >